 If you’re bringing a large group, you may rent a hut.
 Aside from that, the pools are surrounded by gazebos, tables, and chairs, making it easy to keep an eye on children.
 Restrooms and food stalls are also available, with good cuisine at lower pricing.
 The best part is that you are welcome to bring your food.

-While this town might not be high on the list of places to visit, it is one of the best places for those who enjoy nature with the many nature-based Temerloh attractions.
+While this town might not be high on the list of places to visit, it is one of the best places for those who enjoy nature with the many nature-based attractions in Temerloh.
 From visiting animal sanctuaries to rafting on the river, you can be sure that your trip here will be memorable.